 Because the demand for student aid exceeds the supply of dollars available, most financial aid programs must limit their awards to students who can show that they "need" money according to a nationally accepted formula.

 How is this determination made?
 The families of students who apply for financial aid are asked to fill out a financial statement, itemizing their resources and debts.
 From this information an "expected family contribution" amount is determined.
-This is the total amount of money which the family will be expected to provide toward the student’s educational expenses for the school year.
-If you would like to find out more about how this expected family contribution amount is determined, pick up a copy of either "Meeting College Costs" or "Applying For Financial Aid," both available in the Counseling Office.
+This is the total amount of money that the family will be expected to provide toward the student’s educational expenses for the school year.
+If you would like to find out more about how this "expected family contribution" amount is determined, pick up a copy of either "Meeting College Costs" or "Applying For Financial Aid," both available in the Counseling Office.

 Basic Steps to Follow in Applying for Financial Aid